hashicorp/design-system/website/docs/components/rich-tooltip/partials/guidelines/guidelines.md

 !!!
 Info

 Helios does not currently support foundational styles or components for data visualization.
-If you have questions about methods or recommendations for implementing these types of features, [Contact the Helios Design Systems Team](/about/support).
+If you have questions about methods or recommendations for implementing these types of features, [contact the Design Systems team](/about/support).
 !!!
 -->